pobv/lite/README.md

 # lite

-Collection of some best practices using sqlite3 and python in a web application with wsgi
-(main target mod_wsgi/apache with multiprocess=True, no threading).
+Collection of some best practices using sqlite3 and python in a web application with WSGI(http://legacy.python.org/dev/peps/pep-3333/) (main target mod_wsgi/apache with multiprocessing but no threading).
 We do a simple app concurrently modifying a single counter which is stored in the database and hammer on it concurrently without failure.
 A config file is applied whenever its file modification time changes